marufke1/Linux-DEVOPS-Commands/README.md

 - AWK
 - SED
 - GREP
-- PING = check the connectivity for the machine make sure can communaite with other server over the internet. ex- ping google.com
+- PING = Check the connectivity for the machine make sure can communaite with other server over the internet. ex- ping google.com.
-- IFCONFIG
+- IFCONFIG = Provides the information about current network interface for the server.
-- NETSTAT
+- NETSTAT = Shows the status of the network.
-- TRACE ROUTE
+- TRACE ROUTE = Count the hop count to forward the packet from source to destination.
-- NSLOOKUP
+- NSLOOKUP = Retrieve the ip addres inofrmation for the dns record.
 - IP = provides info about the machine ip address like - private and public.
 - HOSTNAME = info about the hostname
-- DIG =
+- DIG = Exactly does the same thing like nslookup but in more detail way.
 - ARP = provides the information about the machine physical address like - mac address.
 - CURL/WGET = allows to download any packages for the system over the internet.
 ****